How to Find a Ghostwriter You'll Love (in 10 Simple Steps)

 - What they’ve written, and

 - How long they’ve worked as professional writers.

 The second question is easy enough, but the first is trickier.
-Ghostwriters negotiate with authors about whether we’re permitted to tell potential clients about the scope of the work we’ve done with them.
+Ghosts will negotiate with authors over whether we’re permitted to tell potential clients about the scope of the work we’ve done with them.
 So, chances are that the ghostwriter you’re considering to hire has work they can show you or tell you about as well as work that they can’t mention.

 There are still ways that you can get a sense of the work that ghosts have done by checking out their websites.
 For example, our website lists books we’ve worked on but doesn’t state the role we played in each book.
 We wrote some, edited and doctored others and co-authored a few.
 Unless the ghost’s professional experience has been only as a deep ghost, they should have some published acknowledgments they can share with you.

 Top tip: the amount of experience your ghost has should line up with your project, and how valuable it is to you.
 If you need someone to write website copy or a brochure, you might not need someone with ten years of experience.

 If you want a ghost to write a book to establish your expertise, expand your outreach and grow your business, you should be looking for someone who has written at least two books that have been traditionally published.
 I’m not saying that ghosts who have only done self-published books aren’t qualified — some of them are — but traditional publishing houses have standards that are typically much higher than those of self-publishing authors and companies that offer those services.